• Skip to primary navigation

 3. Don’t make one huge due date!

-If you are assigning the French projects as homework, you should have mini checkpoints along the way to ensure that students are working at home.
+If you are assigning the French project as homework, you should have mini checkpoints along the way to ensure that students are working at home.
 This will also let you monitor progress and make sure students are correctly doing the project.

 When you are allowing students classtime to work, be clear in your expectations at the beginning of the work time.
 Any students do not complete the necessary tasks during the class period will need to work at home.
 If not completed by the next day, my students must come to a make up session.
 How you manage this, of course, will depend on your school’s structures for incomplete work.
 If you teach block scheduling, you can even divide the class into work time and instructional time.